mybudget-tracker/mybudget-tracker.github.io/index.md

 ## What information does the Application obtain and how is it used?

-### User Provided Information
+### User-Provided Information

 The Application obtains the information you provide after you download and install the Application.
-The personal information refers to information that can identify you, such as location or financial info.
+Personal information refers to information that can identify you, such as location or financial info.
 This information is collected when you use the Application and will only be used:

-- to provide you an access to your data as accountant periods and transaction history;
+- to provide you access to your data as accountant periods and transaction history;
-- to make you better experience by suggesting entry names based on the previous transaction locations;
+- to make you a better experience by suggesting entry names based on the previous transaction locations;
 - to improve the Application by aggregating the personal information in a non-personally identifiable way;
 - to communicate with you regarding the Application.